 What are Public Relations Agencies and What Do They Do?

-However, public relations firms do not put up billboards, nor do they buy ads.
+However, public relations agencies do not put up billboards, nor do they buy ads.
 They don’t write stories for reporters or come up with catchy advertising slogans to make people buy products.
 Despite this, PR agencies share the same goals as advertising agencies do, which is promoting businesses and making them seem as relevant, successful and genuine as possible.
 The difference is in the strategy taken to create brand awareness.
 Most consumers understand that advertising is paid for by a business and is often viewed with skepticism, however, articles that appear in well-known publications are generally viewed more favorably as they are validated by third-party sources.

 The Definition of Public Relations Management: